jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 his Facebook in the early days of this platform.

 ## About HTML
-It is very important to mention HTML.
+It is very important to mention HTML because it's the ending of all development.
 Others considers HTML as programming language.

 Take note, IT IS NOT A PROGRAMMING LANGUAGE.
 Rather, it is a markup language.